aws-cloudformation/aws-guard-rules-registry/docs/GUARD_RULES_DEV_GUIDE.md

     ├── kubernetes
     └── terraform
     ```
-## Rule Writing
+## Rule Writing Guide

 The following outlines the general process to develop individual AWS Guard Rules that work with the `Guard Rules Registry` and its `Guard Map Rule Sets`.
-Leverage the complete individual [template file](../rules/aws/_template/aws_managed_rule_identifier.guard) while developing new Guard Rules.
+Reference the complete individual [template file](../rules/aws/_template/aws_managed_rule_identifier.guard) while developing new Guard Rules.
 Below outlines the details necessary of the referenced [template file](../rules/aws/_template/aws_managed_rule_identifier.guard).

 1. To understand the contribution process, let's consider an example of the `AWS DynamoDB` `Point-In-Time-Recovery` rule.